axiom-org/axiom/ts/src/iso/README.md

 `signal` contains the opaque object produced by the simple peer

-`initiator` is true if this signal is attempting to initiate a connection.

 `destination` is the public key of the peer we are trying to connect to.

+`initiate` is true iff this signal is the first one of the connection.

+`nonce` is a random string that is kept the same for every connection attempt.

 ## Forward